Sleeping in Shelters on the Long Trail

-When I started my end-to-end hike of the Long Trail this year, I planned to avoid sleeping in shelters.
+When I started my end-to-end hike of the Long Trail, I planned to avoid sleeping in shelters.
 This is an attitude shared by a lot of other backpackers, especially those who hike the Appalachian Trail, where shelters are often infested by mice and crowded with other smelly, loud, and snoring backpackers.

-In the 20 days of hiking I've done so far on on my end-to-end of the LT, it has rained over 50% of the time.
+In the 22 days of hiking I did on on my end-to-end of the LT, it rained over 50% of the time.
 After hiking 8+ hours in the rain, there is nothing as welcoming as arriving at a dry cabin or lean-to.
 Once you get under cover, there is little incentive to go back outside and set up a tent, hammock, or tarp in the pouring rain.
-I can clearly remember arriving at Rolston's Rest, Sunrise Shelter, Eliza Brook lean-to, Tillotson cabin, Corliss cabin, and MontClair cabin on Camel's Hump in torrential rain and being incredibly relieved to have a dry place to spend the night.
+I can clearly remember arriving at Rolston’s Rest, Sunrise Shelter, Eliza Brook lean-to, Tillotson cabin, Corliss cabin, and MontClair cabin on Camel’s Hump in torrential rain and being incredibly relieved to have a dry place to spend the night.

 Sleeping in shelters also enabled me to significantly reduce my pack weight.
 Instead of carrying a 32 oz. single walled tent, I could get by carrying a 9 oz. tarp in case a shelter was full or unavailable when I decided to stop for the night.
 However, I never came across a shelter on the Long Trail that was close to full, even on summer weekends.
 Plus, some careful planning of my sections ensured that my days would end near a shelter.
 There was only one shelter, Jay Camp, that I planned on staying at but couldn’t, because it was boarded up for maintenance, and I had to sleep under my tarp, instead.